The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

 The chair's theme for the 2019 Annual International Conference is Geographies of trouble / Geographies of hope.
 The theme has been selected by the chair of conference, Professor Hester Parr (University of Glasgow, UK), in conversation with the Society's Research Groups and with the Research and Higher Education Committee.

 The conference programme will include sessions and papers which engage directly with this theme, as well as others focusing on all areas of geography.
-For more information, please see our call for sessions, papers and posters.
+More information will be available when our provisional programme is published in mid-May 2019.

 We are said to live in troubled times.
 Newsfeeds stream endless updates of political stalemate, Brexit-related anxieties, threats of chemical geopolitics and pending economic crises.
 Particular world regions or discrete places are often declared unstable in their troubles.
 People constantly migrate across the world, seeking something else, but at critical risk from seas, gangs and public rejection.
 Powerful leaders are said to be making their mark via protectionist policies, promising to bring long-due privilege back home.
 Meanwhile, the earth heats, landscapes degrade and climate becomes a war of words and the subject of belief.
 Such a troubling list inevitably registers in different ways with different people, places and expert communities.
 Some take action, while others struggle for a sense of meaning and place-in-the-world, alienated by the stark polemics - and circuitous debates - provoked by the apparent challenges tied to contemporary planetary inequalities.